Updated on 9/25/22. Written by Alan Lu.

 Not an elite ball handler, is turnover prone

 Not a true point guard, but may be undersized to play the two

 Needs to add strength

-Tom Digbeu is a very athletic combo guard that could project to be a solid, second round draft and stash pick for the 2021 draft.
-He is having a fairly good season this year in Lithuania’s top league, the LKL, and he is an athletic slasher that also can defend multiple positions.
+Tom Digbeu is a very athletic combo guard that could project to be a solid, second round draft and stash pick in the future.
+He has played in Lithuania’s top league, the LKL and in Australia’s top league, the NBL.
+He is an athletic slasher that also can defend multiple positions.
 He is also the son of former Atlanta Hawks’ 1997 2nd round pick, Alain Digbeu.

 If you use any portion of this material, please credit NBA Scouting Live.